aimlcommunitybd/public-docs/legal/code-of-conduct.md

 ---

-By being a part of **AIML Professional Community Bangladesh**, you acknowledge that you have read, understood, and agreed to these terms, CoC, and principles.
+By being a part of **AIML Professional Community Bangladesh**, you acknowledge that you have read, understood, and agreed to these terms, Code of Conducts, and principles.
 Anyone who violate these guidelines may be warned, muted, or removed at the discretion of the moderators.

 Let’s build a collaborative and impactful AI/ML community together! 🚀